Hiroshi Shimizu (director): Career

 Shimizu's reputation as a director has often been associated with films about children, especially Children in the Wind (1937) and Four Seasons of Childhood (1939).
 His experiences with child orphans after World War II led to the film Children of the Beehive (1948), independently produced by the director himself, which Jacoby calls a "masterpiece of neo-realism".
 Shimizu's films featured children who do not love or are unloved by their parents, children that are rejected by their peers or become social outcasts, or ones that suffer from illness and disability.
 While the premise of the stories differed, a common theme often persisted: Shimizu utilised individuals who are excluded from a group as a social commentary and criticism of society through the group themselves.

 Films like Children in the Wind and Ornamental Hairpin have also, in retrospect, been interpreted as Shimizu's attempts to escape the realities of wartime Japan (one critic even attacked Ornamental Hairpin for wasting valuable film stock).
 The pressure put on Shimizu by the authorities to contribute to the war effort resulted in films like Introspection Tower (also titled The Inspection Tower, 1941) and Sayon's Bell (1943).
 After the war, having left Shochiku, Shimizu directed films for his own production company and the Shintoho and Daiei studios.
 Notable works of this era, in addition to Children of the Beehive, are Children of the Great Buddha (1952) and The Shiinomi School (1955).

-Shimizu lived with actress Kinuyo Tanaka from 1927 to 1929.
-He died of a heart attack on 23 June 1966 at the age of 63, seven years after directing his last film.
+Shimizu lived with actress Kinuyo Tanaka from 1927 to 1929 after she appeared in a number of his films.
+They separated in 1929, although she starred in some of his later films.
+Shimizu died of a heart attack on 23 June 1966 at the age of 63, seven years after directing his last film.